numpy/numpy/doc/source/reference/c-api.array.rst

 .. c:function:: PyObject* PyArray_SimpleNewFromDescr( \
         int nd, npy_intp* dims, PyArray_Descr* descr)

-    This function steals a reference to *descr* if it is not NULL.
+    This function steals a reference to *descr*.

-    Create a new array with the provided data-type descriptor, *descr* , of the shape determined by *nd* and *dims*.
+    Create a new array with the provided data-type descriptor, *descr*, of the shape determined by *nd* and *dims*.

 .. c:function:: PyArray_FILLWBYTE(PyObject* obj, int val)